LiuHuiwen/Pairwise-Word-Interaction-Modeling-by-Tensorflow-1.0/README.md

 Unfortunately, these files is too big to upload to github, instead put it on, I turn to submit my script.

 ----------------------------------------------------------------------------------------------------------------------------------
-*Update:There are some problem in this codes.
+*Updated:There are some problem in this codes.
 And I haven't finished it.